-As the 1960s unfolded the anthracite market had almost entirely dried up resulting in the Reading depending heavily on bridge traffic to remain competitive.
-The straw that brought everything down for the railroad was the merger by the Pennsylvania and New York Central to form the disastrous Penn Central in 1968.
-Almost immediately the PC began to crumble and along with it most of the other Northeastern carriers fell on hard times financially as they relied on the massive carrier to interchange traffic.
-On June 21, 1970 the PC declared bankruptcy and not long after so too did most of the other surrounding carriers, including the Reading on November 23, 1971.
-Things went from bad to worse as the PC was threatening total shutdown if some assistance was not given.
+The decline of this traffic began in the 1920s and hastened after World War II.
+Mr. Woodland notes that in 1946 the Reading still handled 16 million tons of anthracite with roughly 30 million tons in other freight.
+Unfortunately, the loss of its key traffic source quickened through the 1960s and by 1975 it was handling less than 2 million tons.
+As the 1960s unfolded the anthracite market had almost entirely dried up resulting in the Reading depending heavily on bridge traffic.
+The entire Northeastern industry was seriously hurt by the formation of the Penn Central Transportation in February of 1968.
+Almost immediately the PC began to crumble and along with it most other carriers.
+On June 21, 1970 the PC declared bankruptcy followed by the Reading on November 23, 1971.
+Things went from bad to worse as the PC threatened total shutdown if some assistance was not provided.